levisc8/spind/cran-comments.md

 Also tested on:
 * ubuntu 12.04 (on travis-ci), R 3.3.4
-*

-*Built cleanly on these two platforms with no
+*Built cleanly on with no
 ERRORS, WARNINGS, or NOTES